isabella232/advertising-cloud.en/help/user-guide/planning/user-management-page.md

 * Pvt Inventory Read Only – can request On Demand inventory but *cannot* create or edit feeds

 [ ![2016-07-05_1628](assets/2016-07-05-1628-1024x142.png)](assets/2016-07-05-1628.png)

-From there, the new user should be all set!
 All permissions are changeable at any time by any admin user.
-If you have any questions, feel free to reach out to your Account Manager or platform_support@tubemogul.com